 For many years we have worked closely with local charities, including Age UK Warwickshire and Alzheimer's UK, running seminars and free legal clinics so that we can provide advice in this complex area of law.
 We are committed to protecting the interests of vulnerable people and their families.

 Please do not struggle alone.
 If you have any questions or concerns about you, a family member or friend, please do not hesitate to contact our team on 01926 491 181.
-We offer an initial consultation free of charge.
+We offer an initial telephone consultation free of charge.